curzel-it/curzel-it.github.io/blog/this-cartoon-does-not-exist/index.md

     bob.walk(to: .farLeft)
 }
 ```
-Run `pipeline.update(time:)` a couple of times, compile images into an MP4, add TTS on top of it what you have now is *Cartoon as Code*!
+Run `pipeline.update(time:)` a couple of times, compile images into an MP4, add TTS on top of it, and what you get is basically *Cartoon as Code*!
 <br>
 It's turning from *not very clean* to *ugly*, but let's remember it's optimized for GPT, and it's easy to explain how to use the pipeline in a prompt:
 ```prompt